laminas/laminas-session/doc/book/zend.session.config.md

 ## Session Config

-`Zend\Session\Config\SessionConfig` provides you a basic interface for implementing sessions when that leverage PHP's ext/session.
-Most configuration options configure either the `Zend\Session\Storage` OR configure ext/session directly.
+`Laminas\Session\Config\SessionConfig` provides you a basic interface for implementing sessions when that leverage PHP's ext/session.
+Most configuration options configure either the `Laminas\Session\Storage` OR configure ext/session directly.

 ### Basic Configuration Options

-The following configuration options are defined by `Zend\Session\Config\SessionConfig`, note that it inherits all configuration from `Zend\Session\Config\StandardConfig`.
+The following configuration options are defined by `Laminas\Session\Config\SessionConfig`, note that it inherits all configuration from `Laminas\Session\Config\StandardConfig`.

 <table>
 <colgroup>